sidechained/TrainingTheBeagle/Tutorials/_essential/unix-lore.md

 **~**
 The tilde symbol acts as a shortcut to the home directory on your pc.
-On the Beaglebone this will be `/home/debian`
+* On the Beaglebone this will be `/home/debian`
-On Mac systems this is the folder one level up from Applications, Desktop, Documents etc e.g. `/Users/yourUserName`
+* On Mac systems this is the folder one level up from Applications, Desktop, Documents etc e.g. `/Users/yourUserName`

-To find out exactly where your home directory is on your system, you can do the following
+To find out exactly where your home directory is on your system, you can do the following:
 `$ cd ~`
 `$ pwd`